 The Causes of a Runny Nose

 Some anxiety symptoms make you feel sick, or fearful that something is terribly wrong with your health.
 A runny nose is not generally one of them.
 Anxiety does appear to cause a runny nose, but it's never going to be the only symptom or the most problematic one.
-Take my anxiety test to look at the other symptoms and get advice on treatments.

-When your nose is running it's more of an irritant than an actual worry, but for those with anxiety every irritant makes life a little bit worse, and can increase self-consciousness that creates more anxiety.
+When your nose is running it's more of an irritant than an actual worry, but for those with anxiety every irritant makes life a little bit worse and can increase self-consciousness that creates more anxiety.
 So it's no wonder that people with anxiety care this much about how their nose feels.
 The question is: What causes this runny nose and what can be done to stop it?

 Adrenal Fatigue and Cortisol